egrillot/Text-extraction-invoices/target-extraction/README.md

 ### Web application

 In the directory **demo web**, a code using **fastapi** is available.
-You just need to go on this directory and execute the following command :
+You just need to go in this directory and execute the following command :

 ~~~
 uvicorn main:app